 Where sufficient data is available, the output of the Model is a rating from 1 to 5.
 The ratings indicate how much exposure a company has to material ESG risks and opportunities in a particular industry.
-A rating of 1 indicates that a company has minimal exposure to material ESG risks and a rating of 5 indicates that a based on factors such as investment tolerance company has a higher exposure to such risks.
+A rating of 1 indicates that a company has minimal exposure to material ESG risks and a rating of 5 indicates that a company has a higher exposure to such risks.
 These ESG Materiality ratings are used by the Sub-Advisor to identify and assess potential material ESG risk and opportunity exposures in the securities held or considered for investment by the Portfolio, as part of its decision-making process.